 He does consultancy and coaching for the Defense Force here in Australia.
 He told me that the Australian Defense Force now only employs International Coaching Federation-accredited coaches.
 Now, I just think that’s amazing.
 That’s a government department, you know?

 We all know they’re slower than the rest so I think it’s increasingly the case, particularly in corporate, that they want a fast track to quality.
 They don’t want to have to try you out and see if you’re any good.
 They want to see oh yeah, you’ve got that certification.
 So a big reason people come to us is for that credibility that comes with a degree.

 You and I know, with your background the same as me, that really you can have 20 degrees and still not be able to ask a powerful question or acknowledge a client.
-So ultimately, it’s worth nothing; however, in a marketplace it’s worth a lot.
-And as a school we are also very committed to developing the profession and we want competencies and standards.
+So ultimately, it’s worth noting; however, in a marketplace, it’s worth a lot.
+And as a school, we are also very committed to developing the profession and we want competencies and standards.
 So we’re very keen to support that.
 So that’s the qualification answer.

 The other answer about what you get out of it is someone like you who’s got two or three degrees, a lot of our students have two, three, four degrees, Ph.Ds., all sorts of qualifications.